-The Mississippi River Project’s Muscatine Ranger Station will be testing a new way to pay for First-Come First-Serve campsites at the Blanchard Island Recreation Area this 2021 Recreation Season.
+The Mississippi River Project’s Muscatine Ranger Station has gone to a new way to pay for First-Come First-Serve campsites at the Blanchard Island Recreation Area.
 This new way is called "Scan & Pay".
 Blanchard Island’s open fee dates are May 15th through October 15th.
 Visitors are required to physically arrive at the campground to purchase and claim a site using the QR Code and Recreation.gov mobile APP.
 (Cash will no longer be accepted for payment.
 Credit Card Only.)

 This "off the beaten" path Class B campground is a fisherman' and hunter's and camper's paradise.
 The park has a boat ramp, concrete vault toilets, 15 campsites-each with a picnic table and fire ring, as well as a beautiful and quiet view of Blanchard Chute on the Mississippi River.

 There are a number of water hydrants throughout the park that provide potable water.
 A dump station is also available for camper's use.

 ONLY Credit Cards are accepted at this recreation area.
 Cash and Checks are not accepted.